-The myriad of diagnostic modalities used to establish the diagnosis, extent, severity, and prognosis of cryptococcosis are complementary and constantly evolving (sTable 1, sFigure 1).
+Diagnostic modalities used to establish the diagnosis, extent, severity, and prognosis of cryptococcosis are constantly evolving (s9 and s31).
 Microscopy and culture of CSF pellet after centrifugation, and blood culture, accompanied by CSF and blood (serum, plasma, or whole blood) cryptococcal antigen testing (most commonly by lateral flow assay (CrAg LFA)) and radiological studies are central to the diagnosis of cryptococcosis.33,34

 Recommendations:

 (AIIt) All patients with suspected or confirmed cryptococcosis (including cryptococcal antigenemia) require careful clinical assessment for CNS, pulmonary and other body site involvement.
-Investigations for disseminated disease should include: (1) lumbar puncture (LP) with measurement of CSF opening pressure (OP), glucose, protein, cell counts, microscopy, culture, and quantification of CSF CrAg; (2) blood CrAg quantification, and cultures of blood, sputum (or other respiratory specimens) and/or of other affected sites; (3) ideally, brain imaging (preferably MRI) and chest imaging (preferably CT).
+Investigations for disseminated disease should include: (1) lumbar puncture (LP) with measurement of CSF opening pressure (OP), glucose, protein, cell counts, microscopy, culture, and quantification of CSF CrAg; (2) quantification of blood CrAg , and cultures of blood, sputum (or other respiratory specimens) and/or of other affected sites; (3) ideally, brain imaging (preferably MRI) and chest imaging (preferably CT).

 Screening/Primary Prophylaxis/Pre-emptive Therapy